Read the theory below or jump straight to the recommended product regimes based on skin type (click here).

 Specific Skin Concerns:

 As the skin on your stomach stretches it can be irritatingly itchy.
 This is often due to dryness though is simply your belly growing.
 Stretch marks may appear and some will disappear and some won’t.
 Massaging an organic oil, cream or lotion at least once a day will help; again just watch those ingredients.
 A great product is the Miessence Belly and Breast Balm.

 Cleansing your body with an Organic Body wash will be healthier for you as well as less drying and better for the baby.

 Why it happens: As you undergo hormonal changes, the body temporarily increases its production of melanin, the pigment responsible for giving colour to your hair, eyes, etc. You will notice areas of your body darkening such as your neck, armpits and nipples.

 Not a lot can be done whilst pregnant to prevent this happening however being vigilant about UV protection will make a difference; hats and a physical zinc based sunblock are mandatory.
 If you are prone to pigmentation, melasma or don’t know but have an olive skin then take extra care and remember that makeup with an SPF for you is not enough.
 Hopefully, once your hormones have settled your brown areas will go away or fade.

 Keep in mind that all these skin changes are temporary so there is no reason to fret about it.
 Of course, you need to:

-- Consult your doctor or skincare specialist if you are unsure about a skincare product or regimen.
+- Consult your doctor or skin care specialist if you are unsure about a skin care product or regime.

 Treatments whilst pregnant follow the same principles as your home care.
-Be aware of the ingredients, tell your therapist and ask about the products she will use.
-She should know what is safe to use, but basically any treatment which is designed to do more than hydrate or gently exfoliate is not suitable.
+Be aware of the ingredients, tell your therapist and ask about the products they would use.
+They should know what is safe to use, but basically any treatment which is designed to do more than hydrate or gently exfoliate is not suitable.